 Set B – Examining the effect of situation controllability on intrapersonal and interpersonal emotion regulation success

 Set B will examine the effects of stimulus controllability on intrapersonal and interpersonal emotion regulation.
-As in Set A, Set B will include two experiments, which consist of a cognitive reappraisal task: Experiment B1 will use vignettes as emotional stimuli; Experiment B2 will use movie clips and the assessment of pupil dilation during the task.
+As in Set A, Set B will include two experiments involving a cognitive reappraisal task: Experiment B1 will use vignettes as emotional stimuli; Experiment B2 will use movie clips and the assessment of pupil dilation during the task.
 The intrapersonal and social events that will be used in the emotion regulation task will include either controllable or uncontrollable emotional situations.

 Participants and overall procedure.
-60 individuals will participate in each of the experiments.
-The experiments’ design will be identical to Set A, but instead of situation intensity, we will manipulate situation controllability (see Figure X).
-Therefore, in the preparation lab session, participants will be asked to provide events that they either had control over the situation (e.g., getting caught for cheating in an exam) or events in which they had no control over the situation (e.g., getting a diagnosis of an autoimmune disease).
-Events of the social regulation block will include either controllable or uncontrollable situations that were presumably provided by another participant.
+60 participants will be recruited for each experiment.
+The design of the experiments is identical to those used in Set A, but instead of situation intensity, we will manipulate situation controllability (see Figure X).
+Therefore, in the preparation session, participants will be asked to describe events that they either had control over (e.g., getting caught for cheating in an exam) or events in which they had no control (e.g., getting a diagnosis of an autoimmune disease).
+The events in the social regulation block will include controllable or uncontrollable situations that were ostensibly provided by another participant.
 These events will be created by the research team and will be validated in a pilot study.

 Statistical analyses and expected results